emrex-eu/emrex-gateway/README.md

 # Emrex-gateway

-Gateway between Emrex and DC4EU wallet.
-This will let you export transcript of records from your Emrex-connected university into a digital wallet.
+Gateway between Emrex and a wallet.
+This will let you export credentials from your Emrex-connected university into a digital wallet and vice versa using the ELM format.

-We are also planning on exporting transcript of records from a wallet to a Emrex-connected university

 ## Other projects this project depends on